 If you followed the steps in this guide correctly, you now have an encrypted folder full of files stored in the cloud that can only be accessed by you, even if your Dropbox or cloud account is compromised.
 You are now able to have peace of mind while enjoying the benefits of using your cloud account to backup or collaboration.
 If you look at your encrypted vault folder on Dropbox's web portal you will see that the files are completely encrypted and reveal nothing (other than file size) about what is contained in the files.
 This is ideal for anyone who wants secure and encrypted cloud storage.
 I can't stress enough how important it is to have a secure backup of your password or encryption key.
 You should keep this printed out in a secure or locked place in case you are forgetful or cannot remember the password you used to encrypt the folder.

 Cryptomator has several advanced options that you can configure if you want to take advantage of them.
-Since I find it most useful to use an incredibly complicated password that would be impossible to type each time, I use the option to "save password" and "auto-unlock on start" and then or a 40 or 50 character complex password which I store in a password manager and then save on each of my computers.
-This affords optimal encryption for data on stored on the cloud but keeps it easy to use on each of my computers.
+Since I find it most useful to use an incredibly complicated password that would be impossible to type each time, I use the option to "save password" and "auto-unlock on start" and then use a 40 or 50 character complex password which I store in a password manager on each of my computers.
+This affords optimal encryption for data stored on the cloud but keeps it easy enough to use on each of my computers.

 There you have it.
 Free, encrypted cloud storage.
 If you found this article useful, please share it or tell your friends!
 Everyone is safer when we all practice good security.

 Feel free to let me know if you need help with this, or if you come up with some questions during the process.
 It absolutely won't fix every problem with your computer but it is a great place to start and it costs you nothing to try.
-If after all this you are still having problems or if you do not feel compfortable doing this on your own give me a call of contact us to schedule an appointment and we can get it done for you.
+If after all this you are still having problems or if you do not feel comfortable doing this on your own give me a call of contact us to schedule an appointment and we can get it done for you.